ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Alternatively, group members can subscribe for updates to the group-membership resource of the OSCORE group, e.g., by using CoAP Observe {{RFC7641}}.

-If the value of the status parameter 'active' is changed from True to False:
+If the value of the status parameter 'active' is changed from "true" (0xf5) to "false" (0xf4):

 * The Group Manager MUST stop accepting requests for new individual keying material from current group members (see {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}).
-In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}.
+In particular, until the status parameter 'active' is changed back to "true" (0xf5), the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * The Group Manager MUST stop accepting updated authentication credentials uploaded by current group members (see {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}).
-In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.
+In particular, until the status parameter 'active' is changed back to "true" (0xf5), the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.

-Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value False), SHOULD stop communicating in the group.
+Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value "false" (0xf4)), SHOULD stop communicating in the group.

-Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value True again), can resume communicating in the group.
+Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value "true" (0xf5) again), can resume communicating in the group.

 Every group member, upon receiving updated values for 'hkdf', 'sign_enc_alg' and 'alg', MUST either: